oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Expunge an Arrest Record in Oregon

-• For a Class A misdemeanor, the period to seek the setting aside of a conviction is 3 years from the sentence date or the date the individual is released from jail, whichever comes first.
+• For a Class A misdemeanor, an individual can seek to set aside a conviction three years from the date of the sentence or their release from jail, whichever is later.

-• For a Class C felony, the period to seek the set aside of a conviction is five years from the date of the sentence or the date the offender is released from jail, whichever comes first.
+• For a Class C felony, an individual can seek to set aside a conviction five years from the date of the sentence or their release from jail, whichever is later.

-Persons considered eligible to have their Oregon arrest records expunged may query law enforcement in the concerned judicial district.
-In most cases, a complete set of fingerprints or a fingerprint card utilizing the FBI standard blue applicant fingerprint card (FD-258) must be sent to the Department of State Police by the applicant.
-To conduct a criminal record check and provide their fingerprint, the subject must fill out an OSP Request for Set Aside form and pay the department $33.00; this charge must be paid only once, regardless of the number of counties where records are being set aside.
+Individuals who are eligible to have their Oregon arrest records expunged can query law enforcement in the appropriate judicial district.
+In most cases, the applicant must submit a complete set of fingerprints or a fingerprint card using the FBI standard blue applicant fingerprint card (FD-258) to the Department of State Police.
+To conduct a criminal record check and provide fingerprints, the individual must complete an OSP Request for Set Aside Form and pay the department a one-time fee of $33.00, regardless of the number of counties where they are setting aside records.

-After completing all of the required information, the applicant should mail the packet to Oregon State Police at the following address:
+After providing the required documents and information, the applicant should mail the packet to the Oregon State Police at the following address:

 ATTN: SET ASIDE

-Various law enforcement agencies across Oregon counties also have specific guidelines that aid their citizens in acquiring expungements, and many of them provide online access to expungement forms and all the necessary information for obtaining them; an example is Lane County.
+Various law enforcement agencies across Oregon counties also have specific guidelines for expungements.
+For instance, Lane County provides online access to expungement forms and all the necessary information for obtaining them.

 How Do I Find Recent Arrests in Oregon?

-Local law enforcement agencies, including the police and sheriff's office, provide the public with up-to-date arrest records, arrest information, and logs.
-The arrest and release logs of prisoners are periodically posted on the websites of the majority of these agencies for public viewing.
-For instance, arrest and release logs published every 24 hours are accessible through Washington County.
-Other counties, such as Clatsop and Deschutes, also have inmate data on their websites where anyone can view arrest logs.
+Local law enforcement agencies, including the police and sheriff's office, provide the public with up-to-date arrest records, information, and logs.
+Most of these agencies periodically post arrest and release logs on their websites for public viewing.
+For instance, Washington County provides access to arrest and release logs published every 24 hours.
+Other counties, such as Clatsop and Deschutes, also have inmate data on their websites, allowing the public to access arrest logs.

 Are Oregon Arrest Records Free?